Jadevious/employees-management-ui/README.md

     $ npm start

 ### Testing
-You can run the tests contained in the project's test folder simply running the following command.
+You can run the tests contained in the project's test folder simply by running the following command.

     $ npm test